meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--http-addr`
 **Default value**: `"127.0.0.1:7700"`

-The address the HTTP server will listen on.
+Set the HTTP address and port the MeiliSearch instance server will use.

 ### Master Key